London Borough of Tower Hamlets: Landmarks

-Modern landmarks

-The Canary Wharf complex within Docklands on the Isle of Dogs forms a group of some of the tallest buildings in Europe.
-One Canada Square was the first to be constructed and is the third tallest in London.
+The Canary Wharf district on the Isle of Dogs in the Docklands forms a group of some of the tallest buildings in Europe.
+One Canada Square was the first skyscraper to be constructed and is the third tallest in London.
 Nearby are the HSBC Tower, Citigroup Centres and One Churchill Place, headquarters of Barclays Bank.
 Within the same complex are the Heron Quays offices.

 Part of the Queen Elizabeth Olympic Park, developed for the London 2012 Olympics, lies within the borders of Tower Hamlets.

-The Embassy of China in London will move into the former Royal Mint building in East Smithfield.
+In 2021 the Embassy of China in London was proposed to move in to the former Royal Mint building in East Smithfield, however these plans were later rejected unanimously by the Tower Hamlets council.

+Governance

+The local authority is Tower Hamlets Council, based at Tower Hamlets Town Hall on Whitechapel Road.
+Since 2010 the council has been led by the directly elected Mayor of Tower Hamlets.